Thiagobc23/COVID-19/README.md

 The second objective should be supplying and improve our current healthcare systems, and this is even harder than the first.
 We need increased test capacity, more beds, more medical equipment, more PPE, and, most importantly, more trained healthcare professionals.
 This point is not just important for what's going on now, but also for the future.
 If there are more waves of spread, we must be prepared.

 Third would be to work on long term solutions, vaccines are optimistically expected in 18 months, but we know that the fastest we ever took to develop, test and massively produce one was five years.

 ![vaccine timeline](https://media.gatesnotes.com/-/media/Images/Articles/Health/What-you-need-to-know-about-the-COVID-19-vaccine/what-you-need-to-know_2020_inline-graph_desktop-03.ashx)
 [source](https://www.gatesnotes.com/Health/What-you-need-to-know-about-the-COVID-19-vaccine?WT.mc_id=20200430100000_COVID-19-vaccine_BG-EM_&WT.tsrc=BGEM)

+Efficiency will also be a very important indicator once the vaccines trials start collecting enough data, for reference the current influenza vaccine has about [45% efficiency](https://www.cdc.gov/mmwr/volumes/69/wr/mm6907a1.htm).

 New therapeutics may take even longer for development.
 Still, the already approved ones, used for other diseases, may have benefits in controlling the severity of COVID-19, and we could see something in the next 6~12 months.
 The same goes for different treatments and NPIs.

 Only after effectively controlling the disease, we can start to think about economic growth.
 Bill Gates has explained it very well in a [TED interview](https://www.youtube.com/watch?v=Xe8fIjxicoo).